cobuildlab/flux-state/README.md

 #### v 3.0.0

-- Add a ```clearState``` method for the Store to set all Values to null
+- Add a ```clearState``` method for the FluxStore to set all Values to null
 - Add a parameter to the subscription, to request the last value of the Event if wanted
-- Add a Helper React View, to subscribe and unsubscribe to the Store wanted
+- Add a Helper React View, to subscribe and unsubscribe to the FluxStore wanted

 ## Contributors